ComfyCon-AU/april_2024/content/english/previous_events/2022_04/deus-ex-promised-me-cool-augments,-and-all-i-got-was-dystopia--when-do-i-get-my-robot-legs,-and-will-they-get-hacked-.md

 ---
-title: Deus Ex Promised Me Cool Augments, and All I Got Was Dystopia: When Do I Get My Robot Legs, and Will They Get Hacked?
+title: 'Deus Ex Promised Me Cool Augments, and All I Got Was Dystopia: When Do I Get My Robot Legs, and Will They Get Hacked?'
 meta_title: ""
 description: ComfyCon AU 2022 Winter
 date: 2022-09-04 00:00:00